-Provides advanced fluid mechanics concepts and their application in a range of civil and environmental engineering contexts.
-This course lays the foundation for subsequent environmental modelling and hydrological courses studied in the third year.
+This course introduces students to advanced fluid mechanics concepts and their application in a range of civil and environmental engineering contexts.
+It lays the foundation for subsequent environmental modelling and hydrological courses studied in the third year.

 Part B: Applications

 Content covered in CIVL1100 Fundamentals of Engineering Mechanics.